Fırat University

 Fırat University is a public research university in Elazığ, Turkey.
 The university, founded in 1975, is named after the Turkish name for the Euphrates River, which originates near Elazığ.
 It is a prominent academic institution in Eastern Turkey, consisting of twelve schools, four institutes, one conservatory, three vocational schools, and twenty-one research centers.
 The university emphasizes scientific and technological development and research, contributing significantly to the academic landscape of the region.

 History

 Fırat University traces its origins to the Elazığ Technical College, which was established in 1967.
 It was later renamed the Elazığ State Academy of Engineering and Architecture before being officially established as Fırat University in 1975.
 The university's foundation was built around the School of Veterinary Medicine, which became its core program and structure.
 The School of Veterinary Medicine itself was founded in 1970 as a branch of Ankara University in Elazığ.

+Academics

+The university offers a wide range of undergraduate and graduate programs across its various faculties and vocational schools.